 What Does Your Residual Functional Capacity Have to Do With Anything?

 The Social Security Administration usually finds that most people do not meet the stringent requirements of the Blue Book listings, so to determine if your diabetes is severe enough to restrict your ability to work, they will assess your Residual Functional Capacity (RFC).
 Simply stated, RFC is an evaluation of what you can still do despite your impairment(s).
 RFC forms are available from Social Security and they are filled out by your healthcare provider.
 An RFC is also sometimes called a Medical Source Statement, a Medical Opinion, or a Narrative Report.
 But regardless of the name, this form can help you with your Social Security Disability claim when you initially apply for disability benefits and also later at an appeal hearing if your initial application is denied.

-As you can see, the considerations involved in filing for Social Security disability benefits related to diabetes are numerous and, at times, complex, but what is important to remember is not the name of a disease that qualifies you for disability benefits–—it is the ability to prove (with solid medical evidence) that you are unable to hold a job because of your medical condition.
-For a free evaluation of your case, give Cuddigan Law a call at (402) 933-5405.
+As you can see, the considerations involved in filing for Social Security disability for diabetes are numerous and, at times, complex, but what is important to remember is not the name of a disease that qualifies you for disability benefits–—it is the ability to prove (with solid medical evidence) that you are unable to hold a job because of your medical condition.
+For a free evaluation of your case, contact our firm online or give us a call at (402) 933-5405.